 Alternatively, you can pre-book a taxi from the airport so you don’t have to worry about the hassle of bartering, and you’ll just need to look out for a driver holding a placard with your name on it.
 A pre-booked taxi is likely to cost around $50/50 CUC.

-Lastly is the option for adventurous, budget travellers: the public bus.
+Lastly is the option for adventurous, budget travelers: the public bus.
 The public bus leaves from the edge of the airport complex (the P12 stop) which lies around 3km from the main international terminal T3.
-It is therefore only a good option if you travel light, don’t mind a long walk and are arriving during the day.
+It is therefore only a good option if you travel light, don’t mind a long walk, and are arriving during the day.
 If you really want to get the bus but don’t want to walk, you could try to bargain with a waiting driver to take you to the bus stop (should be around $1/1 CUC per person).

 Once you arrive at the bus stop there’s no telling exactly when the bus will arrive, and it’s worth mentioning that it is likely to be extremely crowded and hot (which is what you would expect for a journey that costs $0.05/0.05 CUC).
 If you’re staying in Old Havana then you’ll need to stay on the bus until the last stop (near Capitol) and walk or take a cycle taxi from there to your Casa or Hotel.